MarkEWaite/jenkins-bugs/README.md

 Polling by a Freestyle job with the polling message exclusion should ignore the commit messages created by build.xml.

 Polling by a Pipeline job is not expected to honor the git plugin setting to ignore messages based on a specific string.
-Pipeline jobs that need to ignore specific messages should use a higher level Pipeline definition, not a git plugin setting.
+Pipeline jobs that need to ignore specific messages should use a higher level Pipeline definition, not a setting in the git plugin.

+The exclusion is not honored when the string is:

+  .*\[maven-release-plugin\].*

+The exclusion is honored when the string is:

+  (?s).*\[maven-release-plugin\].*

+Sadly, the failing example is the example listed in the online help.
+The failing example should work, but doesn't.